Gödel metric: Killing vectors

 The isometry group acts 'transitively' (since we can translate into $t,y,z$, and with the fourth vector we can move along $x$), so spacetime is 'homogeneous'.
 However, it is not 'isotropic', as can be seen.

 The given demonstrators show that the slices $x=x_0$ admit a transitive abelian three-dimensional transformation group, so that a quotient of the solution can be reinterpreted as a stationary cylindrically symmetric solution.
-The slices $y=y_0$ allow for an SL(2,R) action, and the slices $t=t_0$ admit a Bianchi III (c.f. the fourth Killing vector field).
-This can be rewritten as the symmetry group containing three-dimensional subgroups with examples of Bianchi types I, III and VIII.
+The slices $y=y_0$ allow for an SL(2,R) action, and the slices $t=t_0$ admit a Bianchi III (cf. the fourth Killing vector field).
+This can be rewritten as the symmetry group containing three-dimensional subgroups with examples of Bianchi types I, III, and VIII.
 Four of the five Killing vectors, as well as the curvature tensor do not depend on the coordinate y.
 The Gödel solution is the Cartesian product of a factor R with a three-dimensional Lorentzian manifold (signature −++).

 It can be shown that, except for the local isometry, the Gödel solution is the only perfect fluid solution of the Einstein field equation which admits a five-dimensional Lie algebra of the Killing vectors.